-I’ll be completely honest – the first time Chris and I were ever long distance it was our freshman year of college and of course I’d heard the folklore around Breaksgiving and I was a bit uneasy coming home for the holiday.
+I’ll be completely honest – the first time my boyfriend and I were ever long distance it was our freshman year of college and of course I’d heard the folklore around Breaksgiving and I was a bit uneasy coming home for the holiday.

 Fast forward a few years and needless to say, Breaksgiving didn’t break us, and I think that’s because we were very intentional about maintaining a strong and healthy relationship despite the distance.

 Long distance relationships are tricky.
-I’ve written about them before and I’ll probably write about them again because I’m a believer that if anything, distance can strengthen your relationship and I thought I’d share a few of Chris and I’s tips for surviving a long distance relationship.
+I’ve written about them before and I’ll probably write about them again because I’m a believer that if anything, distance can strengthen your relationship and I thought I’d share a few of my boyfriend and I’s tips for surviving a long distance relationship.

-Before I dive into things, I’ll answer a few questions that will clarify why I think that Chris and I are qualified to be giving this advice.
+Before I dive into things, I’ll answer a few questions that will clarify why I think that we are qualified to be giving this advice.

-- How long have Chris and I been dating?
-Just over four years – our relationship survived high school, going to different college, me moving to New York, and more!
+- How long have ______ and I been dating?
+Just over four years – our relationship survived high school, going to different colleges, me moving to New York City without him for 8 months, and more!

 - How far apart were you living?
 Freshman year: 6 hours.
 Last year: 4 states.
 Now: 3 hours.

 - Has it been hard?
 Of course it’s been hard, but not in the ways that it is for some people.
 We hardly fight (if ever), there isn’t fear of cheating or breaking trust, and we talk daily.
 It’s hard because we miss each other, but not because we think that things are going to break.

 Long Distance Gift Ideas: